-When used in this way, it is usually in a non-technical situation.
-BS EN ISO9000 (2000) says that 'the term "quality" can be used with adjectives such as poor, good or excellent'.
+When the word quality is used in a qualitative way, it is usually in a non-technical situation.
+BS EN ISO 9000 (2000) says that 'the term "quality" can be used with adjectives such as poor, good or excellent'.
 The following are some examples of this:

-- In advertising slogans to assist in building an image and persuade buyers that its production and services are the best: Esso Quality at Work; Hayfield Textiles Committed to Quality; Kenco Superior Quality; Philips Whirlpool Brings Quality to Life; Thompson Tour Operations Thompson Quality Makes the World of Difference. - By television and radio commentators (a quality player, a quality goal, a quality try). - By directors and managers (quality performance, quality of communications). - By people, in general (quality product, top quality, high quality, original quality, quality time, quality of communications, quality person, loss of quality, German quality, 100 per cent quality).
+In advertising slogans to assist in building an image and persuade buyers that its production and services are the best: Esso - Quality at Work; Hayfield Textiles - Committed to Quality; Kenco - Superior Quality; Philips Whirlpool - Brings Quality to Life; Thompson Tour Operations - Thompson Quality Makes the World of Difference.

+- 6 Developing, Introducing and Sustaining TQM - By television and radio commentators (a quality player, a quality goal, a quality try). - By directors and managers (quality performance, quality of communications). - By people, in general (quality product, top quality, high quality, original quality, quality time, quality of communications, quality person, loss of quality, German quality, 100 per cent quality).

 It is frequently found that in such cases of 'quality speak' the context in which the word quality is used is highly subjective and in its strictest sense is being misused.
-For example, there is more than one high street shop which trades under the name of 'Quality Seconds', and there is even a shop which advertises under the banner of 'Top Quality Seconds'.
-A van was recently spotted with the advertising slogan 'Quality Part-Worn Tyres' on its side.
+For example, there is more than one high street shop which trades under the name of 'Quality Seconds', and some even advertise under the banner of 'Top Quality Seconds'.
+There is even a company with the advertising slogan 'Quality Part-Worn Tyres' on the side of its vans.